JaredTan/Woven/README.md

 ### Cons

-  + Node.js is inefficient at CPU-intensive operations, but good for simultaneous actions (like chat).
+  + Node.js is inefficient at CPU-intensive operations, but good for quick simultaneous actions (like chat).

 ## Technologies included in the MERN stack